-Alternatively, you can use Fitzgerald’s handy online calculator to estimate your optimal racing weight based on your current fitness level, age and gender.
-Note that this number isn’t gospel truth and should only be used as a guideline to work towards.
+Alternatively, you can use Fitzgerald’s handy online calculator to estimate your optimal racing weight based on your current fitness level, age, and gender.
+Note that this number is to only be used as a guideline to work towards.

 Achieving Your Optimal Racing Weight

-Reaching your optimal racing weight calls for a more focused approach than spending more time on a trainer or increasing your workout sessions.
+Reaching your optimal racing weight calls for a more focused approach than spending more time with a trainer or increasing your workout sessions.
 For excellent results, develop better eating patterns.
-For instance, eating a large nutritionally-dense breakfast is the best way to manage your appetite and maintain constant energy throughout your day.
-Additionally, learn to choose quality over quantity when it comes to calories by selecting foods that give you more satiety per calorie.
+For instance, eating a nutritionally-dense breakfast is the best way to manage your appetite and maintain constant energy throughout your day.
+Additionally, learn to choose quality over quantity when it comes to calories.
 This includes foods rich in proteins, fiber, calcium, and fatty acids i.e. fruits, vegetables, dairy products, and nuts.